Home > Blog > House Sitting for Remote Workers

 This is the question we see most often in our DMs.
 We are both European, so it has not been a personal issue for us.
 When we entered Australia, Caro had a visa and I had citizenship, and nobody asked us anything about our plans beyond standard entry questions.

 The honest answer is that the rules vary significantly by country and change over time.
 The UK and the US in particular have moved toward treating any exchange of value, including free accommodation, as a form of work, which can technically conflict with tourist visa conditions.
-This is worth researching properly before applying for a sit in a new country, not something to assume either way.

 Finding the Right Platform

-For specific regions, Nomador is the strongest platform for France and French-speaking Europe.
-Aussie House Sitters for Australia, House Sitters Canada for Canada, UK House Sitters for the UK, and Kiwi House Sitting for New Zealand.
+For specific regions: Nomador for France and French-speaking Europe, Aussie House Sitters for Australia (use code HSG15 for 15% off), House Sitters Canada for Canada(code HSG15 applies here), and Kiwi House Sitters for New Zealand (code HSG15 applies here too).
 Country-specific platforms often have less competition for longer sits, which matters when you are looking for a three-month base rather than a long weekend.
+Our house sitting sites guide covers the full comparison.

 Building a Profile That Gets the Long Sits